Learning Lens Blur Fields: Results

 \subsection{6D Lens Blur Fields}

-We demonstrate recovering the 6D lens blur field of an iPhone 12 Pro's wide lens as shown in \cref{fig:6D-model}.
-The experiment illustrates our method's adaptability to increased spatial dimensions.
-We see similar variations in the PSF over the image plane and focus distance dimensions.
-We can also visualize how the PSF varies over the object distance dimension.
+A 6D blur field extends a 5D blur field by including an additional dimension, \(d\), for target distance.
+We demonstrate recovery of the 6D lens blur field for an iPhone 12 Pro's wide lens in \cref{fig:6D-model}, illustrating our method's adaptability to increased spatial dimensions.
+We see less variation in the PSF over target distance dimension than in other dimensions, such as focus position.
+This behavior is consistent with that of a thin lens, where variations in target distance can be largely predicted from a 5D blur field.